Green Left (Denmark): In government, 2011–2014

-Before the 2011 election, SF announced that its goal was to be part of a cabinet consisting of SF, the Social Democrats, and the Social Liberal Party.
+Before the 2011 Danish general election, the SF announced that its goal was to be part of a cabinet consisting of SF, the Social Democrats, and the Social Liberal Party.
 While the Social Democrats were positive to the idea the Social Liberals were initially more sceptical, due to differences in economic policies.
-This became a reality with the formation cabinet of Helle Thorning-Schmidt: For the first time, SF was part of a cabinet, with six cabinet ministers.
+This became a reality with the formation the Thorning-Schmidt I Cabinet: For the first time, the SF was part of a cabinet, with six cabinet ministers.
 In September 2012 Villy Søvndal announced that he was stepping down as chairman of the party.
 After a protracted election for the party chair Annette Vilhelmsen was elected chairwoman with 66% of the constituency, against the 34% achieved by her competitor Astrid Krag.
 Since Krag had the backing of most of the party leadership, Vilhelmsen's election was widely interpreted as a display of dissatisfaction with the leadership's approach to participating in government.

-Vilhelmsen never managed to provide stable leadership for the party however.
+Vilhelmsen never managed to provide stable leadership for the party.
 In January 2014, the party left the coalition government over a dispute involving the sale of shares in the state-owned energy company DONG Energy to Goldman Sachs, stating that they would instead provide confidence and supply.
 Vilhelmsen and a considerable part of the party leadership subsequently resigned.
 Pia Olsen Dyhr was subsequently elected new chairman of the party.

-In the 2015 general election SF lost more than half of its votes and achieved its worst result since 1977 with 4.2%.
+In the 2015 Danish general election, the SF lost more than half of its votes and achieved its worst result since 1977 with 4.2%.

 Supporting the government, 2019–2022

-The 2019 general election saw a victory for the 'red bloc' consisting of the Social Democrats, Social Liberals, SF, the Red-Green Alliance, the Faroese Social Democratic Party, and Siumut.
-SF received 7.7% of the vote, a 3.5% increase from 2015, netting them 14 seats.
+The 2019 Danish general election saw a victory for the red bloc consisting of the Social Democrats, the Social Liberals, the SF, the Red–Green Alliance, the Faroese Social Democratic Party, and Siumut.
+The SF received 7.7% of the vote, a 3.5% increase from 2015, netting them 14 seats.
 Following the results, Vice President Signe Munk stepped down to serve in the Folketing and Serdal Benli was elected to take Munk's place.

-Prior to the election, SF spoke with leader of the Social Democrats Mette Frederiksen and brought a list of policy demands.
+Prior to the election, the SF spoke with leader of the Social Democrats Mette Frederiksen and brought a list of policy demands.
 These included strong climate action and the abolishment of the cash assistance ceiling, though the latter was abandoned during negotiations.
-Ultimately it was decided that the Social Democrats would form a one-party minority government supported by SF and the rest of the red bloc.
+Ultimately, it was decided that the Social Democrats would form a one-party minority government supported by the SF and the rest of the red bloc.